ycpcs/cs320-spring2017/syllabus.md

 For example, if you have 5 unexcused absences, then your course grade could be reduced by as much as 2<sup>(5-2)</sup> = 8 points.

-At a minimum, you attendance grade will be reduced by 1 percentage point for every unexcused absence over 2.
+At a minimum, you attendance grade will be reduced by 1 percentage point for every unexcused absence over 2, and it could even be negative if you have more than 5 un-unexcused absences.

 ### Reading Assignments